 We are about to start the process for appointing Max Hill’s successor.
 To suggest that that has held back progress on counter-terrorism would be completely incorrect.
-The new counter-terrorism strategy was launched just a few months ago and it sets out how seriously the Government take the issue.
+The new counter-terrorism strategy was launched just a few months ago and sets out how seriously the Government take the issue.

 Thank you, Mr Speaker.

-In the light of the horrors of Pittsburgh, can the Home Secretary provide the reassurance that both Government and the police will always take very, very seriously the security of the Jewish community and other minorities who may be subjected to hate crimes and violence?
+In the light of the horrors of Pittsburgh, can the Home Secretary provide the reassurance that both the Government and the police will always take very, very seriously the security of the Jewish community and other minorities who may be subjected to hate crimes and violence?

 I can absolutely provide that reassurance to my right hon.
 Friend.
 In fact, this weekend, following that tragedy, I spoke to the head of the Community Security Trust to offer that reassurance.
 It is an organisation that we are proud to support, but we want to look at new ways of helping the community with its security needs.
 It is sad, in this day and age, that any community needs security of that type but, for as long as they do, we will always be there.
 Tonight, I will also be attending a vigil to mark the terrible tragedy at Pittsburgh.

 The perpetrator of the Pittsburgh murders has a history of posting the most vile antisemitism, Islamophobia and threatening comments.
-Similarly, the man suspected of sending pipe bombs to prominent Democrats threatened the life of a political commentator via a tweet a few months ago, but Twitter said that it did not violate its online guidelines.
+Similarly, the man suspected of sending pipe bombs to prominent Democrats threatened the life of a political commentator via a tweet a few months ago, but Twitter said that that did not violate its online guidelines.
 In the wake of these terrible tragedies, what are the Government doing to address the very serious issue of online hate?